Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 How to limit website access to a number of IP addresses

-If you want to limit access to your website instance to a small number of IP addresses, for example before the official launch, you’d usually use the following lines in your .htaccess file (with Apache 2.2):
+If you want to limit access to your website instance to a small number of IP addresses, for example to only allow direct origin access for your CDN only, you can use the .htaccess file.
+This file changes the behaviour of the Apache web server we use on our application boxes.
+See the Apache htaccess documentation for details.

 <RequireAny>